SlideRuleEarth/sliderule/README.md

 This section details the directory structure of the SlideRule repository to help you navigate where different functionality resides.

+### clients

+Contains the source code for the different clients that make interacting with SlideRule easier.
+These clients often support additional functionality to aid science data investigations.
+See https://slideruleearth.io/rtd/ for more details.

+### docs

+Contains the source files to build the documentation website hosted at https://slideruleearth.io.

 ### platforms

 Contains the C++ modules that implement an operating system abstraction layer which enables the framework to run on various platforms.